Esri/arcgis-runtime-samples-android/java/arcgis-vectortiledlayer-url/README.md

 ## How to use the sample

-Use the navigation menu to load different vector tile basemaps.
+Tap the menu icon at the top left of the screen and select different vector tile basemaps.

 ## How it works

 1. Construct an `ArcGISVectorTiledLayer` with an ArcGIS Online service URL.
 2. Instantiate a new `Basemap` passing in the vector tiled layer as a parameter.
 3. Create a new `ArcGISMap` object by passing in the basemap as a parameter.